-If you somehow hadn’t heard of Pokémon before last week, you were probably brought up to speed by the latest mobile game craze.
+If you somehow hadn’t heard of Pokémon, you were probably brought up to speed by the latest mobile game craze.

 Downloads topped 15 million by day 5 – and that’s just from iTunes and Google Play in the United States, Australia, and New Zealand, the only countries the game was officially released.
 Germany and the UK have since joined in, and the number is still climbing.

 It’s rare for any game to enjoy such massive and rapid success.
 Clearly, Niantic did some things right.
 What was the secret sauce?

 The concept of Pokémon seems tailor-made for an augmented reality makeover.
 In previous games, as well as a television series, little monsters with special powers are hiding all over the place, and anyone can catch and train them.
 Rather than simulate the hunt in a virtual world, Pokémon GO uses the real world instead.

 That approach isn’t free of legal issues and safety concerns.
 The game’s splash screen warns players to “Remember to be alert at all times.
 Stay aware of your surroundings,” but reports of minor injuries and even car crashes abound.
 Multiple police departments have reminded users that trespassing is a thing, and it’s illegal.

 Still, the company made efforts to ensure it wasn’t encouraging users to wander into dangerous situations.
 Niantic had an advantage as far as understanding geography and maps: deep Google experience.

 Data, data, data

 In 2012, Niantic released another augmented reality game, called Ingress.
 Though nowhere near as popular as Pokémon GO, Ingress attracted enough users to suss out reasonable locations that could act as markers.
 Historic landmarks, public artwork, and other distinctive spots became “portals” in that game.